 It is probably a common conception that the water flowing in rivers and streams comes from precipitation runoff from the landscape into the river.
 Of course that is true, but it is not entirely true.
-What I mean is, a lot of the water flowing in rivers comes also from seepage of groundwater into the streambed.
+What I mean is, groundwater contributes to streams in most physiographic and climatic settings to a certain degree; some of the water flowing in rivers comes from seepage of groundwater into the streambed.
 The water flowing in rivers still originates from precipitation, but it is not all from surface runoff.
 This groundwater seepage is vitally important to the hydrologic settings of the world because it is responsible for keeping water in rivers during times of no rainfall (base flow conditions).

 Groundwater contributes to streamflow in most physiographic and climatic settings in the world.
 Many things, such as a region's geography, geology, soil type and saturation, and climate, determine the proportion of stream water that comes from groundwater.
 Hydrologists (water scientists) can determine the amount of water that groundwater contributes to streams by analyzing streamflow hydrographs and precipitation records.
 From these studies, hydrologists can determine how much of a stream's flow comes from runoff and how much comes from groundwater discharging into the streambed.